inrae/jupyterhub-vm/README.md

    $> sh ./build.sh -e
 ```
    The script launches the command _vagrant package_.
-   As results, a VM file will created under the _builds/vm_ folder.
+   As results, a VM file will create under the _builds/vm_ folder.
 You can use it as a virtual appliance into _VirtualBox_ or in an OpenStack cloud.

 All steps can be run at the same time:
 ```